 The lens has been offered at a very affordable rate and offers great quality pictures.
 It will be the perfect lens to carry around without fatigue while also shooting great pictures.
 The great sharp quality of the picture is just an added bonus!

-Although it isn’t very significant, the lens does leave out chromatic aberration while using a wider aperture range.
+Although it isn’t very significant, the Nikon d7000 lenses do leave out chromatic aberration while using a wider aperture range of the wide-angle lens.

 5. Nikon AF-S FX NIKKOR 50mm f/1.8G Lens